Peranbu: Filming

 Principal photography commenced on 6 January 2016 in Kodaikanal and was planned to be shot in two schedules, with the next being in Chennai.
 Scenes featuring Mammootty and Sadhana were shot during the month end.
-In March 2016, Anjali Ameer, a transsexual model from Kerala, made her feature film debut, by casting another female lead role in the film.
+In March 2016, Anjali Ameer, a transgender model from Kerala, made her feature film debut, by casting another female lead role in the film.
 Anjali was selected with an audition, after Mammootty noticed a television report about her and suggested her name to Ram.
 The second schooting schedule was held in July 2016 in and around Chennai, and completed within September.
 After Mammooty's suggestion, the team planned to film a subsequent Malayalam version in December 2016, with Siddique and Suraj Venjaramoodu joining the new version.
 While the film's principal photography completed in January 2017, the makers kickstarted the film's dubbing and other post-production works, which were wrapped up in September 2017.

 Music

 The soundtrack album and film score are composed by Yuvan Shankar Raja, who previously worked with Ram in Kattradhu Thamizh (2007) and Thanga Meenkal (2013).
-Yuvan started working on the film's songs and background score during the film's post-production activities and were completed within September 2017.
 The album features four tracks with lyrics written by Vairamuthu, Sumathy Ram and Karunakaran.
 The audio was launched on 15 July 2018 at the Kalaivanar Arangam in Chennai, which saw the presence of the film's cast and crew amongst other celebrities.
-The official tracklist released hours before the launch.

 The soundtrack album received positive response from critics.
-Behindwoods rated the album 3.25 out of 5 and stated "Another Musical experience from Ram and Yuvan Shankar Raja's magical combo."
-Music Aloud gave the album a rating of 4 out of 5 and summarised "Yuvan Shankar Raja delivers another brilliant soundtrack for director Ram, easily the composer’s best in a long time."
-Milliblog reviewed it as "Director Ram and Yuvan Shankar Raja reach their Katradhu Tamizh high once again!"
-Moviecrow gave the album 4 out of 5 and stated "Peranbu, the rain of compassion adds stubbornness to the statement that it is silly to say 'Yuvan's come-back' as he has never gone anywhere else.
-Also it reminds us of the sin we are doing to the abundantly blessed artists like Vairamuthu or Yuvan most of the times with films that hold no content to feed their thrive to excel."